kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 This would be where the EntraID apis are natively integrated to Kanidm.
 This would still be somewhat modular, as the Kanidm server is designed to be layered, and EntraID would not require access to the deeper parts of the server.
 This gives EntraID compatability the most chance to succeed, because then we can adapt to the needs of EntraID and expose high quality interfaces for the project.
-However this also brings the most maintenance burden.
-Worst case, EntraID support could be removed provided we are disciplined in how the feature is added.
+However this also brings the most maintenance burden and the highest risks to the Kanidm project.

 ### Make an SSP

 Make our own SSP, even though it's "black box".
 Microsoft are not in support of this and this option poses many challenges but it means that any other IDP could then use our SSP framework to integration authentication with Windows.

+Making an SSP has the benefit that pursuing this may allow pressure on Microsoft to open up the SSP framework rather than trying to make Microsoft open the Entra ID protocol.
+Given the existing precedents of client side Windows components requiring documentation, this may be a better route to follow.

 ### Design a Machine Protocol